acieslinski/weather/README.md

 - activity recreation not handled
 -- providing the view model by the DI as a singleton to the activity can be a solution

-## Tests
+## Tests proposals

 - asserting correctness of the data models
 - asserting correctness of the view models according to the data models
 - unit tests for the view models
-- instrumentation tests to assert correctness of the views according to the view models -- asserting correct number of the items in the recycler view
+- instrumentation tests to assert correctness of the views according to the view models
+- asserting correct number of the items in the recycler view